 Did you know that cancer treatments can have an adverse affect on your oral health?
 Your oral cavity is a balance of good and bad bacteria and if that balance is disrupted, which cancer treatments can do, it can cause problems with your oral health.
+Side affects from the cancer medications as well as common meds seniors take can cause dental problems.
 In today’s blog, your Lake Forest Dentist, Dr. Fondriest, explains why, and gives you tips to help combat them.

 Chemotherapy treatments consist of very strong drugs developed to kill cancer cells.
 The problem with chemotherapy is that the drugs cannot discriminate between good cells and bad cells.
 Therefore, healthy cells can be killed right along with the cancer cells.
 The same thing goes on inside your mouth.
 By killing off good bacteria and healthy cells in your mouth, chemotherapy treatments can cause issues with all aspects of your oral cavity including your teeth, gums, saliva, and soft tissues.
 When the delicate balance in your mouth is disrupted, it can be painful to eat, swallow, and talk–actions you take for granted every day.
 Chemotherapy treatments can also leave you vulnerable to oral infections.
 Be aware that the following problems may develop:

 - Change in taste

 - Painful mouth and inflamed or dark gums